Flabbyaxe272/recipebook/docs/recipes/chicken-scampi.md

 # Chicken Scampi

-__Original Source__:
+__Original Source__: Aunt Reina (Hanson)

 __Servings per Recipe__: 6

 __Description__: A great family recipe, which was commonly made in the Farris household.
+An adaptation of the Olive Garden Chicken Scampi.
 While most enjoy with angel hair pasta, Justin found better enjoyment and consistency from linguine.

 ***